RepairAgent: An Autonomous, LLM-Based Agent for Program Repair

 Software bugs lead to system failures, security vulnerabilities, and compromised user experience.
 Fixing bugs is a critical task in software development, but if done manually, demands considerable time and effort.
 Automated program repair (APR) promises to dramatically reduce this effort by addressing the critical need for effective and efficient bug resolution in an automated manner.
 Researchers and practitioners have explored various approaches to address the challenge of automatically fixing bugs~\cite{cacm2019-program-repair}, including techniques based on manually designed~\cite{LeGoues2012,Liu2019a} and (semi-)automatically extracted~\cite{Kim2013,oopsla2019,Bavishi2019} fix patterns, based on symbolic constraints~\cite{Nguyen2013b,xuan2016nopol,mechtaev2016angelix}, and various machine learning-based approaches~\cite{Long2016,Gupta2017,Tufano2019,Lutellier2020,Chen2021d,Li2020a,Zhu2021}.

 The current state-of-the-art in APR predominantly revolves around large language models (LLMs).
-The first generation of LLM-based repair techniques involve a one-time interaction with the model, where the model receives a prompt containing the buggy code and produces a fixed version~\cite{10172803,Jiang2023}.
-The second and current generation of LLM-based repair techniques introduces iterative approaches, which query the LLM repeatedly based on feedback obtained from previous fix attempts~\cite{Xia2023a,Kang2023a,Ye2024}.
+The first generation of LLM-based repair uses a one-time interaction with the model, where the model receives a prompt containing the buggy code and produces a fixed version~\cite{10172803,Jiang2023}.
+The second and current generation of LLM-based repair introduces iterative approaches, which query the LLM repeatedly based on feedback obtained from previous fix attempts~\cite{Xia2023a,Kang2023a,Ye2024}.

 A key limitation of current iterative, LLM-based repair techniques is that their hard-coded feedback loops do not allow the model to gather information about the bug or existing code that may provide ingredients to fix the bug.
-Instead, these approaches fix the context information provided in the prompt, typically to the buggy code~\cite{Xia2023a,Ye2024}, and sometimes also details about the test cases that fail~\cite{Kang2023a}.
+Instead, these approaches fix the code context that is provided in the prompt, typically to the buggy code~\cite{Xia2023a,Ye2024}, and sometimes also details about the test cases that fail~\cite{Kang2023a}.
 The feedback loop then executes the tests on different variants of the buggy code and adds any compilation errors, test failures, or other output, to the prompt of the next iteration.